BrunoVernay/org.musescore.MuseScore/README.md

 To run in the sandbox:
-`flatpak-builder --run appdir/ org.musescore.MuseScore.yaml mscore` (TODO: understand what happen here.)
+`flatpak-builder --run appdir/ org.musescore.MuseScore.yaml mscore` (TODO: understand what happen here.
+It is running in Sandbox but without permissions?)

 ### Debug